noir-lang/noir/docs/docs/developers/getting-started.md

 After connecting to the Testnet, you can try out Aztec projects on the Testnet such as [zk.money (Testnet)](https://aztec-connect-testnet.zk.money/), [Aztec CLI](https://github.com/critesjosh/azteccli) and the [Minimal Frontend](https://aztec-frontend-boilerplate.netlify.app/) that involve account registrations, deposits, transfers, withdrawals and more on the Aztec network.

+The testnet doesn't have a block explorer at the moment.
+A simple way to deploy contracts on the testnet and interact with existing deployed contracts is via [Remix](https://remix.ethereum.org).
+To do this, connect Metamask to the testnet, connect Remix and Metamask and send transactions through the Remix "Deploy and Run Transactions" tab.

 For the status and details of the Aztec Testnet infrastructure, check the [Testnet Falafel Status API](https://api.aztec.network/aztec-connect-testnet/falafel/status).

 ### Deployed Aztec Connect Bridges